 Using the learning model “Connect, Experience, Understand” students take on the role of journalists and go “On Assignment” in the Digital Path to develop deeper understandings of the world through videos, interactive lessons, timelines, maps, culture “close ups” and data analysis activities which encourage exploration.
 Formative assessment is built in to each module, enabling students to practice and synthesize what they have learned, then apply their responses to Essential Questions about the world around them through final projects.

 I was hired to lead the MyStory video component of the program. myStory videos are topic openers which explore the lives, hopes and challenges of real teens from around the world.
 The videos serve as a touchstone for students to make personal connections to the content they are about to learn though the experiences of their international peers.
 I collaborated with an international team of producers and location managers to communicate the big ideas each video should address, and profile and locate candidates.
 I reviewed each video from script to final cut.
-I also wrote scripts for regional flyover videos for each chapter, and reviewed and fact checked country overview scripts and videos.
+I also wrote scripts for 3D regional flyovers and country overview videos.